hsf-training/hsf-training-ml-webpage/_episodes/04-neural_net.md

 We first perform a linear transformation, then apply activation function $$g_1$$, then perform another linear transformation, then apply activation function $$g_2$$.
 The input $$x$$ and the output $$f(x)$$ are not necessarily the same dimension.

 For example, suppose we have an image (which we flatten into a 1d array).
 This array might be 40000 long.
 We can perform one iteration of $$g_1(A_1x+b_1)$$ to reduce this to a size of 2000.
 We can apply this over and over again until eventually only a single value is output.
 This is the foundation of a  **fully connected neural network**.
+Note we can also increase the dimensions throughout the process, as seen in the image below.
+We start with a vector $$x$$ of size 3, perform the transformation $$g_1(A_1x+b_1)$$ so the vector is size 4, then perform one final transformation so the vector is size 2.

 ![Quadratic model and data points](../plots/nn.PNG){:width="80%"}